Chatsworth61/uppertonic/content/services/index.md

 ## WORKING WITH ME

-**I mainly provide online therapy sessions for clients via Zoom and find this works well.
-I’m based in Waterlooville, Hampshire and can arrange to see clients face-to-face at local hired rooms in the Portsmouth area by arrangement.**
+**I mainly provide online therapy sessions for clients and find this works well.
+I’m based in Waterlooville, Hampshire and can arrange to see clients face-to-face at suitable local hired venues in the Portsmouth area when available.**

 Using a range of talking therapy, coaching and NLP techniques to suit my clients, I explain the techniques in a teaching style so that clients can practise between and beyond therapy sessions, including self-hypnosis.